Knowledge BaseHow to improve your business model using canvas insights

 • Do the Key Resources enable those activities?

-• Do the Revenue Streams come from the segments and outweigh the Cost Structure?
+• Do the Revenue Streams outweigh the Cost Structure?

 If any connection feels weak or missing, you have found something worth addressing.

-The most resilient business models are often the simplest.
+The most resilient models are often the simplest.
 One segment, one proposition, one primary revenue stream.
-We are not saying that is always possible, but it is a useful pressure test.
+Use that as a pressure test, even if achieving it fully is not realistic.

 Most blocks on a first canvas are assumptions, not facts.
-For each one, ask: how confident are we that this is true?
-Then prioritise testing the riskiest ones.
+For each one, ask: how confident are we that this is actually true?

 Common false assumptions: